 How to Make Healthy Oatmeal Muffins

-Pour the brown sugar muffin batter into 10 greased muffin cups, then bake until the tops are set, springy to the touch, and a toothpick inserted in the center comes out clean or with a few moist crumbs, but no batter.
+- Bake until the tops of the muffins are set and springy to the touch and a toothpick inserted into the center comes out clean or with just a few crumbs.

 Pin This Recipe